Pension Planner.uk

 The ten UK pension calculators actually worth using

-A hands-on review of the consumer pension and retirement planning tools available to UK savers in 2026 — scored on UK tax accuracy, drawdown modelling, household coverage, and feature depth.
+A hands-on review of the consumer pension and retirement planning tools available to UK savers in 2026 — scored on calculation power, engine integrity, data privacy, freedom from cross-selling, breadth of audience served and decision clarity.
 The well-known names are not always the most useful ones.

 Editorial disclosure Pension Planner UK is published by Retire Early Limited (Companies House 17106955), which also operates the retirement planning product FIRElogic.
 FIRElogic appears in this review.
 To mitigate the obvious conflict of interest, we have not ranked our own product at #1, we apply identical scoring criteria to every tool, and we explicitly note the strengths of competing products where they outperform ours.
 Readers should weigh this disclosure when interpreting the rankings.
 Nothing on this page is financial advice.